vandadnp/flutter-website/src/get-started/flutter-for/ios-devs-swiftui.md

   }
 }
 ```

-After defining our single route as a parameter of the `CupertinoApp` class, we can go ahead and display the list of persons that we had mocked using the `mockPersons()` function.
-Once the user taps on any of the persons in the list, we will use the `pushNamed()` function of `Navigator` in order to push the details page for that person using the `detailsPageRouteName` constant route name we defined earlier:
+In the example, the [`CupertinoApp`](https://api.flutter.dev/flutter/cupertino/CupertinoApp-class.html) widget is used to build an application that uses Cupertino design.
+Cupertino widgets are styled to look like native iOS applications, and `CupertinoApp` wraps widgets to offer iOS specific defaults like fonts and scrolling physics.
+Here, the single route was used as a parameter of the `CupertinoApp` class.
+Next, list of persons that was mocked using the `mockPersons()` function will need to be displayed.
+Once the user taps on any person,  the `pushNamed()` function  will be used to push the person's detail page to the from the `Navigator`  using the `detailsPageRouteName` that was defined earlier:

 <!-- <?code-excerpt "examples/get-started/flutter-for/ios_devs_swiftui/navigation_in_flutter/lib/main.dart (HomePageWithListOfPeople)"?> -->
 ```dart